Opposing false unity is fraught: a mind shadowed from its luminous roots finds it very hard to summon the desire to develop

 A being is able to defend itself from demonic infiltration on its own only until the predator has actually crossed the Gates.

-For the Magus the principal value is precisely the inner harmony, integrity and order of the mind, and, by striving for them, he can more or less effectively resist attempts to infiltrate his psychocosm.
+For the Magus, the principled value is precisely inner harmony, integrity, and the orderedness of mind; and by striving toward these, they can — more or less effectively — resist attempts to intrude into their psychocosmos.

 The Magus must not merely become aware of unity, nor even simply see it; the Magus must also awaken his heart, find within himself a living source of love and compassion.